janjdev/Artificial-Intelligence-CS-5300-/README.md

 - The Future of AI
 - Machine learning using Tensorflow

--Basics of Python, Numpy, and Keras
+- Basics of Python, Numpy, and Keras
--Design, train, and evaluate basic feed-forward neural networks -Study feature importance and feature reduction
+- Design, train, and evaluate basic feed-forward neural networks
+- Study feature importance and feature reduction